 Class 315 at Gidea Park – with the Shenfield to Abbey Wood route diagram clearly evident.

-Earlier I said there was another possibility for this scenario.
+There is another possibility for this scenario.
 Is it possible this rather odd Shenfield to Abbey Wood service is something to do with the fact Liverpool Street will currently only accept seven car Class 345s?

 That is in fact another side of the equation!
 In order to allow Liverpool Street to accept the full nine car Class 345 trains, platform 18 will need to be closed completely whilst platforms 16/17 receive work to extend them.
 Now this is interesting!
 If Crossrail (operating as the Elizabeth Line) does not open then there is no way the Liverpool Street platforms can be modified.